hithmast/mdelh/README.md

 ## Overview

-The MDE Lazy Hunter Script interacts with the Microsoft Defender for Endpoint (MDE) API, allowing users to query the service for various types of data.
+The MDE Lazy Hunter Script interacts with the Microsoft Defender for Endpoint (MDE) API, enabling users to query the service for various types of data.
 It supports six types of inputs: URLs, IP addresses, domains, and file hashes (SHA256, SHA1, MD5).
-Results are processed asynchronously, with timestamps converted to Cairo time, and displayed in a structured format.
+Results are processed asynchronously, timestamps are converted to Cairo time, and output can be saved to a CSV file.

 ## Features

 - **MDE Querying**: Queries the Microsoft Defender for Endpoint API using provided KQL queries.
 - **Timestamp Conversion**: Converts UTC timestamps to Cairo local time.
 - **Input Validation**: Validates SHA256, SHA1, MD5, IPv4 addresses, URLs, and domains.
-- **Asynchronous Processing**: Uses multi-threading to process multiple queries concurrently.
+- **Asynchronous Processing**: Utilizes multi-threading to process multiple queries concurrently.
 - **Rate Limiting**: Adheres to API rate limits of up to 45 calls per minute and up to 1,500 calls per hour to ensure compliance and prevent overloading the service.
+- **CSV Output**: Results are saved to a CSV file in the `results` folder if any results are obtained.

 ## Prerequisites